Challenge your creativity and innovation in this thrilling hackathon, where your idea could become the next big breakthrough in technology!

-Participating teams will build a technological product based on the given prompt.
-The product can be software-based, such as an app, or website; in the field of AR or VR; or hardware-based, or both if you’re daring!
+Participating teams will develop a technological product based on the given prompt.
+Each team must include at least one female participant.The product may be software-based, such as an app or website, focused on AR or VR, hardware-driven, or even a combination of both for those ready to push boundaries.

 Teams will be evaluated on: